mathjax/MathJax-test/web/docs/source/installation.rst

-It is recommended to edit the HOST_LIST and HOST_LIST_OS options of ``custom.cfg`` to describe the testing machines available, so that the testing framework could do helpful guesses or suggestions.
+It is recommended to edit the HOST_LIST and HOST_LIST_OS options of ``custom.cfg`` to describe the testing machines available, so that the testing framework can do helpful guesses or suggestions.
 For instance,

 .. code-block:: bash